William C. Harrop: Foreign Service career

 Harrop returned in Washington, D.C. to become director of Regional African Affairs at the State Department's Bureau of Intelligence Research, serving there from 1969 to 1971, under Ray S. Cline, then the assistant secretary for intelligence and research.
 Harrop also became involved in State Department personnel matters; he was elected to a position on the board of the American Foreign Service Association, and later became chairman, taking a yearlong leave without pay from the State Department in the year 1971.
-Harrop then returned to the Department of State in 1972-1973 to join the Policy Planning Council.
+Harrop then returned to the Department of State in 1972–1973 to join the Policy Planning Council.
 Harrop left Policy Planning when he was chosen by U.S. Ambassador to Australia Marshall Green to serve as deputy chief of mission (DCM) in Canberra.
 Harrop served as DCM in Australia from 1973 to 1975.

 Harrop returned to the U.S. and was on home leave when he was appointed U.S. Ambassador to Guinea.
-Harrop served in this post from May 29, 1975 to July 15, 1977.
+Harrop served in this post from May 29, 1975, to July 15, 1977.
 As ambassador in Conakry, Guinea, Harrop faced hostility from President Ahmed Sékou Touré, leader of a radical, pan-Africanist movement.
 Harrop's twelve-member mission was also dramatically outnumbered by the Soviet mission, which had 1200 people, and the Chinese mission, which had 700 people.
 Key issues handled during Harrop's tenure in Conakry were Soviet overflights and bases in the country and U.S. humanitarian aid in Guinea.
-In 1977, Harrop left Guinea and returned to the Bureau of African Affairs to become principle deputy to Assistant Secretary of State for African Affairs Richard M. Moose.
+In 1977, Harrop left Guinea and returned to the Bureau of African Affairs to become principal deputy to Assistant Secretary of State for African Affairs Richard M. Moose.
 At the Bureau of African Affairs, Harrop spent most time of issues relating to Zaire and the Horn of Africa (particularly the Ogaden War between Ethiopia and Somalia), while Moose handled most matters relating to southern Africa (South Africa, Rhodesia, Namibia, and Angola).

-Harrop left the Bureau of African Affairs in 1980 and became U.S. Ambassador to Kenya, serving from July 10, 1980 to September 1, 1983.
-(Harrop concurrently served as U.S. Ambassador to the Seychelles, from August 26, 1980 to September 22, 1983).
+Harrop left the Bureau of African Affairs in 1980 and became U.S. Ambassador to Kenya, serving from July 10, 1980, to September 1, 1983.
+(Harrop concurrently served as U.S. Ambassador to the Seychelles, from August 26, 1980, to September 22, 1983).
 Kenya was then led by President Daniel arap Moi.
 Key issues dealt with by Harrop in this position include the application of the Foreign Corrupt Practices Act to U.S. commercial ventures in Kenya; the use of Kenyan coasts by U.S. Navy ships; territorial disputes between Kenya and Somalia, Ethiopia, Uganda, and Tanzania; and human rights in the country.